lauralyeinc/cs-module-project-iterative-sorting/README.md

 - [√] Implement `bubble_sort` and `selection_sort` in [iterative_sorting.py](src/iterative_sorting/iterative_sorting.py)
 - [√ PASSING] Test your implementation by running `test_iterative.py`
 - [√] Implement all the methods in the [searching.py](src/searching/searching.py) file in the [searching](src/searching) directory.
-- [ ] Test your implementation of the searching methods by running `test_searching.py`.
+- [√ Passing!]
+Test your implementation of the searching methods by running `test_searching.py`.

 ## Stretch goals